 Wildfires and smoke can move quickly, and conditions can change in the blink of an eye.
-Make sure you know what's happening around you.
-Get connected now so you have the information you need.
+Know what's happening around you.
+Visit the Wildfire 2020 page to learn about the current situation.

 - Get local alerts.
 Sign up for PublicAlerts so local emergency managers can send you evacuation alerts, air quality alerts, and other important info.
-You can also view current alerts to see what's happening now.
+You can also view current alerts to get info about road and school closures, power outages, etc.

 - Connect.
 Use the tips on the Stay Informed page to connect with loved ones and get information about what's happening in your neighborhood.

-- Know when to go.
-Know what to expect if Evacuation orders are issued.
+- Be ready to go.
+Gather Supplies and know what to expect if Evacuation orders are issued.

 PROTECT YOURSELF FROM SMOKE